GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

     After my PhD, I obtained an <a href="https://www.embo.org/about-embo/mission/">EMBO Postdoctoral Fellowship</a> and joined the <a href="https://www.ibens.ens.fr/?rubrique29&lang=en">Marie-Anne Félix Laboratory</a> (IBENS, France).
 There I investigated host factors and bacterial environments that modulate the nematode <em>Caenorhabditis elegans</em> susceptibility to Orsay virus infection.
   </p>

-  [Image of Caenorhabditis elegans]

   <p>
     Currently, I am a Pasteur-Roux-Cantarini Postdoctoral Fellow at the <a href="http://salehlab.eu">Carla Saleh Laboratory</a> (Institut Pasteur, France).
-Here I am a happy researcher studying viral infections in the fly <em>Drosophila melanogaster</em>.
+Here I am a happy researcher studying viral infections in the fly <em>Drosophila melanogaster</em>

+[Image of Drosophila melanogaster]
+.
 My research here focuses in the aging induced by viruses, the impact of the microbiome on infections, and the evolution of RNA viruses.
   </p>

-  [Image of Drosophila melanogaster]
 </div>

 <div class="gallery-container">